Average Settlement For Car Accident Back & Neck Injury ‘25

 • Lost wages.
 If your injuries prevent you from returning to work or continuing your profession - even if you are self-employed - the income you've lost may be included in your case value.
 This applies to income you have already missed, as well as estimated future income.

 • Pain and suffering.
 While more difficult to quantify than other damages, pain and suffering are often calculated by attorneys and insurance companies by multiplying other damages by a number between 1.5 and 5.
-The multiplier depends on the severity of injuries suffered.
+The pain and suffering multiplier depends on the severity of injuries suffered.

 Free Car Accident Case Review